 Do I have to start my child in the DI program in Kindergarten?

 The District accepts students into the DI program in kindergarten.
 There are a small number of students who have moved into the District and transferred into the program after kindergarten.
-We can accept students into the program after kindergarten if space is available and if the student has been previously enrolled in a Spanish DI program or if the student is bilingual but has not previously enrolled in a DI program.
-The District requires students be assessed for Spanish language proficiency before acceptance to the program.
+We accept students into the program after kindergarten if space is available, the student has been previously enrolled in a Spanish DI program, or if the student is bilingual but has not previously enrolled in a DI program.
+The District requires students who enroll after kindergarten to be assessed for Spanish language proficiency before acceptance to the program.

 Is there a Spanish DI program for students in preschool?

 Yes, the District operates a State preschool program open to qualifying students ages 3 and 4 at both Whitewood ILC Preschool and Washington Preschool.
-A Spanish DI preschool program is available to qualifying students at both schools.
 The State preschool program is run through our Early Childhood Education Office (9301 Flower St., Bellflower, CA 90706).

 Once my child is enrolled in the program, how will I support my child if I don’t speak Spanish?